Timona371/Decentralized-Exchange/README.md

 This codebase has been reviewed for common vulnerabilities, but **has not undergone a professional security audit**.
 Use at your own risk.

+### Security Features

+- **Minimum Liquidity Lock**: On pool creation, 1000 liquidity tokens are permanently locked to address(0).
+This prevents pool drainage attacks where the last liquidity provider could drain the entire pool, leaving it unusable.

+- **Reentrancy Protection**: All state-changing functions are protected with `nonReentrant` modifier to prevent reentrancy attacks.

+- **Access Control**: Owner-only functions use OpenZeppelin's `Ownable` pattern for secure access control.

 ## License

 See the main project LICENSE file.